How to create and add certificates?

 - After providing the requested data, the certificate files will be generated.

 The generated certificate has a validity of 3 years.
-The certificate files will be available in the root SORMAS directory, in the folder/sormas2sormas
+The certificate files will be available in the root SORMAS directory, in the folder/sormas2sormas.

-.
+- A CSV file containing the access data for this instance will also be generated in the folder /sormas2sormas.
+It will be namedserver-access-data.csv.
 The file will contain on the first two columns of the first row the Common Name and the Organization, as provided when creating the certificate.

 Please fill in on the third column the full URL of the server.

-You will also have to set up a user for communicating with other SORMAS instances. - The generated
+You will also have to set up a user for communicating with other SORMAS instances.

-file should not be shared with third parties.
+- The generated .p12file should not be shared with third parties.

-file will be verified and shared with other SORMAS instances, from which this instance will be able to request data.
+The generated.crtfile will be verified and shared with other SORMAS instances, from which this instance will be able to request data.
 Conversely, in order to enable other SORMAS instances to request data from this instance, their certificate files should be obtained and added to the local truststore.
-Theserver-access-data.csv
+Theserver-access-data.csvfile will also have to be shared so that the access data of this instance is known to other instances.
+More details can be found in the next section.

 Adding a new certificate to the Truststore